"I consider it an honour to ‘put someone to sleep’ for their procedure – it’s such a big thing for patients."

-Antoinette has always been hands on in her work and worked for several years as a qualified nurse before training to become a physicians' assistant in anaesthesia.
+Antoinette has always been hands on in her work and worked for several years as a qualified nurse before training to become an anaesthesia associate

 As a nurse I got to a senior position and was being encouraged towards a management role which was something I had no interest in.

 I love patient contact and caring for people and, when the physicians' assistant role was being developed, I knew it was a direction I wanted to go in.
 It allowed me to stay doing clinical work and use my healthcare experience and gave me the opportunity to develop my career as a different member of a multidisciplinary team.